Most Battersea bidders would need to flatten chimneys

 About 15 bidders including Chelsea Football Club submitted plans this month to buy the protected 15 hectare site in southwest London, the subject of repeated failed redevelopment attempts in the three decades since it shut.

 Selling agent Knight Frank is sifting through the bids and could draw up a short-list as early as this month.
-The price tag is in the region of 300-400 million pounds ($483-$644 million).
+The price tag is in the region of 300-400 million pounds.

 Before seeing a return, any successful bidder would also need to spend several hundred million pounds extending the tube train network to Battersea and preserve the huge crumbling brick edifice and quartet of art-deco white chimneys that have been a silhouette on the London skyline for 80 years.